 Lise has sung the role with Hamburg State Opera before in 2017 and you can watch a video from that production here.

-“Lindstrom is glorious as Brünnhilde, headstrong and mercurial but also pensive and supple,” commends Time Out, remarking that “there is a ringing, exalted aspect to her performance, and her voice is winningly warm and penetrating.
-It bodes well for the long journey to come.”
+“Lindstrom is glorious as Brünnhilde, headstrong and mercurial but also pensive and supple.
+There is a ringing, exalted aspect to her performance…winningly warm and penetrating.”
+Time Out

-“Lise Lindstrom’s Brünnhilde, her first full Cycle in the role, should install her as one of the greats” proclaimed The Guardian.
+“Lise Lindstrom’s Brünnhilde, her first full Cycle in the role, should install her as one of the greats.”
+The Guardian

 “…hers was a consummate performance as she ended the Ring in a blaze of glory literally and metaphorically.”
 Sydney Morning Herald

 Lise returns to the Hamburg State Opera to sing her “glorious” Brünnhilde in Claus Guth’s production of Wagner’s epic Ring Cycle in performances conducted by Kent Nagano.
 Die Walkure opens on Sunday 11 November, followed by Siegfried and then Götterdämmerung.